-Describe the meaning and value of any rational number written in fraction form a/b
+Describe the meaning and value of numbers written in fraction form

 The language and sketches students have used to represent halves and fourths should be familiar and generalizable at this point, easily applied to any number in the form a/b, (numerator over the denominator).
 Still, students might be confused by fractions with similar numbers, like 3/5 and 5/3.
 Look for evidence that students can use visual tools to reason about fractions.
-Offer fraction strips, tiles, rulers, and Pattern Blocks to assist them in making sense of fractions of any amount.
+Offer fraction strips, tiles, rulers, and Pattern Blocks to assist them in making sense of fractions of any number.